 Board production consists of three steps: solder paste printing, pick-and-place and curing in the reflow oven.
 During board production, Basler employs Statistical Process Control measures to ensure manufacturing machinery is operating at optimum levels, then performs an automatic optical inspection of each board.
 After the boards have been populated, a board self-test determines that the board is functioning properly at the end of the process.
 Any boards that are not properly functioning are sent to the “Board Doctor” for repair or removal from the production.

-Camera assembly consists of several steps: Each step is undertaken under very clean grey-room conditions.
-A fully automated test carried out by a Camera Test Tool loads the firmware, calibrates the camera and checks all critical parameters.
-Another automated test, the ATS, checks for sensor alignment.
-These tests are customized per Basler camera platform.
+Camera assembly consists of several steps.
+Each step is undertaken under very clean grey-room conditions.
+First, a fully automated test, the ATS, checks for sensor alignment.
 For selected camera models, a special temperature range test is then carried out.
+Another automated test performed with our Camera Test Tool loads the firmware, calibrates the camera and checks all critical parameters.
+The automated tests are customized for each Basler camera platform.

 EMVA Standard Camera Characterization

 EMVA Standard Camera Characterization is the final measure we take to ensure the consistent utility of our cameras once they leave our facility.
 By testing our cameras against European Machine Vision Association (EMVA) is an association of companies and corporations involved in machine vision and standardization in that field.">EMVA standard 1288 (which covers such performance characteristics as spectral sensitivity, color and signal-to-noise ratio) and including comparative performance data on our data sheets, Basler simplifies the camera selection process for you and ensures you’ll get the performance you need from your system.